itsluap/luap-server/resources/[qb]/[shops]/indigo-arcade/README.md

 the gpu determines the resolution of the screen

 TODO:
-- [x] indigo-target integration to allow all arcade machines to work
+- [x] qb-target integration to allow all arcade machines to work
 - [x] Freeze Player to allow gamepad use without punching and moving in GTA
 - [x] Add some animations to show player is using arcade machine / computer